 It's Dry(ish) January!
 Are you participating?
 “Dry what?” you ask?
-Dry January is shorthand for going alcohol-free during the month of January.
-It’s a chance to better understand your relationship with alcohol, and how alcohol might affect your daily life.
+Dry January is shorthand for going substance-free during the month of January.
+It’s a chance to better understand your relationship with alcohol, cannabis, and other drugs, and how alcohol might affect your daily life.

 Why the “(ish)” in Dry(ish) January?

-Lastly, we recognize that there could be a special occasion where you might want to drink.
+Lastly, we recognize that there could be a special occasion where you might want to drink or use cannabis or other drugs.
 Having a planned night or two during the month is also not the end of the world.
-Dry(ish) January is about removing alcohol for a brief period so you can examine the parts of your life (social, health, financial, etc.) it may be affecting, so you can plan to create healthier changes if you choose.
+Dry(ish) January is about removing substances for a brief period so you can examine the parts of your life (social, health, financial, etc.) it may be affecting, so you can plan to create healthier changes if you choose.
 You can still reap all the benefits of participating, even if there is a change of plans one night.
 Hence, the (ish).

 Slips ups are okay, they happen to the best of us.
 If you started late, or skipped a few days somewhere in the middle due to an event, your participation is not negated in any way.
-This Dry(ish) January campaign is about revisiting your relationship with alcohol to make sure it is serving you, and not the other way around.
+This Dry(ish) January campaign is about revisiting your relationship with alcohol, cannabis, and other drugs to make sure it is serving you, and not the other way around.

 31 Days of Dry(ish) January